MrXandbadas/imu_serial_node/README.md

 Peter Li: I modify a bit to make it work in Ubuntu 16.04 with ROS Kinetic.
 Better try not to run in high frequence.
 Better to run with a median filter!
+Just 'git clone ' this project into your SRC file and 'catkin_make'.

 imu_serial_node